-Fees
+Fees:

 It is permissible to charge a nominal fee, commonly referred to as a registration fee or materials fee, to support the high cost of intake or to replenish supplies.
 Agencies should be mindful that the eligible population is largely low-income, receiving public assistance, unemployed, or underemployed.
-NYSED does not encourage charging tuition for any program supported by EPE, with the exception of CTE programs, which tend to be more expensive to operate than the amount reimbursed by EPE; in this case, the program may charge the student tuition for CTE programming.
+NYSED does not encourage charging fees and/or tuition for any program supported by EPE.
 The use of fees to help support the cost of programs should never prevent a potential student from receiving needed services.

 Combining funding sources to cover the actual expenses of operating a program is acceptable.
-It is acceptable to charge tuition to generate additional revenue, however, if the combined total of the tuition, plus the EPE aid, plus all other sources of revenue for the program exceeds the actual costs to operate the program, then the excess EPE must be returned to NYSED.
+However, if the combined funding from all sources of revenue for the program exceeds the actual costs to operate the program, then the excess EPE must be returned to NYSED.

-Tuition
+Tuition:

-Although tuition may be charged to students in EPE programs.
 Programs using EPE funds are not required to provide all services free of charge to participants.
 New York State Education law specifically mentions tuition as one source of bridging the gap between aid and cost.
 Although tuition may be charged, the NYSED AEPP Team recommends that whenever possible, literacy and basic education programs be provided without cost to participants because a high percentage of the population served by these programs are low-income individuals.
+Programs must notify NYSED AEPP if they plan to and/or are charging tuition for any program supported by EPE funding.
+In addition, programs must include the tuition in the combined total of all sources of revenue for the program.
+If the combined total of all sources of revenue for the program exceeds the actual cost to operate the program, then the excess EPE must be returned to NYSED.